DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL Week 3, college football Week 4 picks

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-The Week 4 college football schedule rolls on Friday and Saturday, leading into 14 more NFL Week 3 games on Sunday, making this a great time to take advantage of the latest DraftKings Pick6 promo code.
-Top college matchups this weekend include Auburn vs. Oklahoma and Miami vs. Florida, while Rams vs. Eagles is one of the headliners in the NFL.
+The Week 4 college football schedule rolls on Saturday, leading into 14 more NFL Week 3 games on Sunday, making this a great time to take advantage of the latest DraftKings Pick6 promo code.
+Top college matchups this weekend include Auburn vs. Oklahoma, Texas Tech vs. Utah and Miami vs. Florida, while Rams vs. Eagles is one of the headliners in the NFL.
 There's also ongoing MLB, WNBA and soccer action.
 This Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.